-- To activate Playne Street with retail, restaurants, cafes, arts and entertainment uses during the day and night. - To provide for employment, community, Government services and residential uses along Davey Street and Plowman Place - To provide residential, accommodation and office uses on upper levels of buildings across the precinct. - To better integrate the Frankston Arts Centre and Frankston Library with Playne Street and Davey Street. - To protect and enhance heritage places along Davey Street - To encourage exemplary built form that reflects the arts character of the Precinct. - To ensure built form south of Davey Street is not visually dominant and enhances the backdrop when viewed from surrounding areas. - To provide landscaped front setbacks south of Davey Street to provide a built form transition into the adjoining residential areas. - To maintain adequate sunlight to the southern footpaths of Playne Street and Davey Street, Frankston Park (Frankston Football Club) and Beauty Park at key times of the year. - To reinforce the green edge to the FMAC south of Davey Street. - To provide design responses that retain and integrate existing significant trees. - To minimise impacts of development on the Davey Street Norfolk Island Pines. - To ensure development can be adequately serviced from Bay Lane. - To minimise the disruption of footpaths along Playne Street with vehicle crossovers.
+- To activate Playne Street with retail, restaurants, cafes, arts and entertainment uses during the day and night. - To provide for employment, community, Government services and residential uses along Davey Street and Plowman Place - To provide residential, accommodation and office uses on upper levels of buildings across the precinct. - To better integrate the Frankston Arts Centre and Frankston Library with Playne Street and Davey Street. - To protect and enhance heritage places along Davey Street - To encourage exemplary built form that reflects the arts character of the Precinct. - To ensure the impact of built form on adjoining heritage places on Davey Street is appropriate when viewed from surrounding areas. - To provide landscaped front setbacks south of Davey Street to provide a built form transition into the adjoining residential areas. - To maintain adequate sunlight to the southern footpaths of Playne Street and Davey Street, Frankston Park (Frankston Football Club) and Beauty Park at key times of the year. - To reinforce the green edge to the FMAC south of Davey Street. - To provide design responses that retain and integrate existing significant trees. - To minimise impacts of development on the Davey Street Norfolk Island Pines. - To ensure development can be adequately serviced from Bay Lane. - To minimise the disruption of footpaths along Playne Street with vehicle crossovers.